Living with chronic pain takes a lot out of you, so treat a loved one to a gift that can help them manage things better.

 And the added bonus is that the heat can help tight, tired and aching muscles to release and let go of any stress and tension that may be causing pain.

-So, if this sounds like something they'd appreciate check out the Serta Heated Throw Blanket.
+So, if this sounds like something they'd appreciate check out the Serta fleece heated throw blanket.

 As this one has 5 heat settings, so they can tune it up to get the perfect level of heat that they're comfortable with.

-And the faux fur material is soft to the touch and super comfortable on your skin.
+And the fleece material is soft to the touch and super comfortable on your skin.

-So, one of these blankets will definitely make any day stuck on the couch that little bit more palatable.
+So, one of these blankets will definitely make any day stuck on the couch that little bit more bearable.

 3. A Heated Cuddly Toy